UReason: Benchmarking Reasoning-to-Generation Alignment in Unified Multimodal Models: Related Work

-\paragraph{T2I Benchmarks.} T2I benchmarks have progressed from evaluating explicit prompt adherence to probing implicit reasoning capabilities.
+\textbf{T2I Benchmarks.} T2I benchmarks have progressed from evaluating explicit prompt adherence to probing implicit reasoning capabilities.
 Prior work focuses on generation quality via text-image alignment~\cite{saharia2022photorealistic,ghosh2023geneval,lee2023holistic}, compositional generation~\cite{huang2023t2i}, and safety constraints~\cite{schramowski2023safe,seshadri2024bias}.
-More recent benchmarks target reasoning-driven scenarios that require commonsense and world knowledge~\cite{fu2024commonsense,niu2025wise,chen2025r2i,sun2025t2i,chang2025oneigbench}. \bench{} complements this line of work with a diagnostic suite that evaluates how reasoning affects visual generation in UMMs.
+More recent benchmarks target reasoning-driven scenarios that require commonsense and world knowledge~\cite{fu2024commonsense,niu2025wise,chen2025r2i,sun2025t2i,chang2025oneigbench}. \bench{} complements this line of work with probing cross-modality alignment between textual reasoning and visual generation in UMMs.